-Unlike regular API, which is hosted at a server or server farm, DAPI does not have a single address, as it is running on multiple supernodes.
+Unlike regular APIs, which are hosted at a server or server farm, DAPIs does not have a single address, as it is running on multiple supernodes.
 Any single node can serve the DAPI call anytime.
 The DAPI calls are stateless which means that the supernodes do not maintain any permanent session with the client, and all the data necessary for processing is instantly distributed and available on all the nodes.
 The client app which consumes DAPI maintains a list of supernodes it communicates with, which is a relatively small group of addresses selected from the authorization sample.
 However, the client app is free to select a particular trusted supernode and "stick" with it.
-For example, merchant POS or wallet users can decide to host their own supernode which they trust.
+For example, merchant point-of-saleor wallet users can decide to host their own supernode which they trust.
 Even such a "private" supernode may not be granted a right to participate in authorization sample due to resource limitations (see Authorization Sample Selection Algorithm section below), but they can provide an extra layer of privacy of their owners.

-Real Time Approvals by Authorization Sample
+Real Time Approvals by an Authorization Sample

-There are cryptocurrencies with block (settlement) interval less than 2 minutes.
-However, reducing the interval still does not resolve the real-time ("instant") authorization problem.
-Even with 30 seconds block interval, it is still too long for real time payments (credit card authorizations are in a range of hundreds milliseconds to a few seconds), not to mention the fact that 1 confirmation (1 block) is still not enough to mitigate the risk of fork for significant amounts.
-So special additional technology is still required to resolve the real-time authorization problem.
-The Graft supernode scheme resolves this problem by authorization sample, when approvals are issued in real time by the selected group of trusted supernodes, which guarantees that the buyer cannot spend the same money more than once until the transaction is settled (written into the blockchain).
-The settlement (mining) is performed by the "underlying" part of the supernode code, within 2 minutes.
+There are cryptocurrencies with block (settlement) intervals of less than 2 minutes.
+However, reducing that interval still does not make those transactions "real-time".
+The GRAFT supernode scheme resolves this problem by utilizing authorization samples, when approvals are issued in real time by the selected group of trusted supernodes.
+We believe this structure guarantees that the buyer cannot spend the same money more than once until the transaction is settled (written into the blockchain).
+The settlement (mining) is performed by the "underlying" part of the supernode code, typically within two minutes.

-Unlike most cryptographic payment systems, and similar to traditional payment systems such as credit card processing, Graft payment is divided into two phases: authorization and settlement.
-Like in traditional payment world, authorization happens in near real time (hundreds milliseconds to a few seconds, depending on multiple external factors), while settlement is performed later on, usually within 2 minutes (compare to several hours and even days in traditional payment networks).
+Unlike most cryptographic payment systems, and similar to traditional electronic payment systems, each payment made on the GRAFT network is divided into two phases: authorization and settlement.
+Like in traditional payment world, authorization happens in real time, while settlement is performed later on, usually within two minutes (compared to several hours and even days in traditional payment networks).